 When you think about order confirmation emails, you probably picture a boring email that shares your order receipt.

-Usually, these emails don’t have much more to them; there isn’t a lot of colour, there are very few pictures, and the copy is strictly informative.
+Usually, these emails don’t have much more to them; there isn’t a lot of color, there are very few pictures, and the copy is strictly informative.

 Yes, you need to confirm that the customer’s order is complete and explain that their items are on the way.
 But since these emails have an open rate of around 60%, there’s an opportunity to do more with your order confirmation emails.